jncraton/box-line-text/docs/data-format.md

 Header Run Length Encoding
 --------------------------

+We have several fragment-safe characters that we haven't made use of.
+Here's the full set:

+    ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz01234567890?/:@-._~!$&'()*+,;=

-We have at least a couple ("~" and ".")
-URL-safe characters not used for our base64 encoding so we can use those to pack in extra information.
+We can use those to pack in extra information.
 Let's consider a few scenarios:

 - Floating text elements don't need their width and height, so they waste two bytes
 - Elements with no text waste two bytes encoding their text length

-We could use a more complex scheme to identify these types of element, or we could pack the redundant data more efficiently.
-The redundancy comes in the form of repeated 0 values ('A' in base64), so we use our two spare characters to implement run length encoding.
+We could use a more complex scheme to identify these types of elements, or we could pack the redundant data more efficiently.
+The redundancy comes in the form of repeated 0 values ('A' in base64), so we use two of our spare characters to implement run length encoding.

 Specifically, a '~' in a header represents two zero values, and a '.' in a header represents three zero values.
 This mean the the following elements now take less than 6 bytes for their headers: